igornieb/webstore/README.md

 # webstore
-E-commerce app made in django and django rest framework, with bootstrap frontend.
+E-commerce app made in django and django rest framework with bootstrap frontend.

 ## API endpoints